grpc/grpc-go/Documentation/anti-patterns.md

   provided by gRPC-Go, if available, instead of manually implementing retries.
   Refer to the [gRPC-Go retry example documentation](https://github.com/grpc/grpc-go/blob/master/examples/features/retry/README.md) for more information.
-- Avoid using `FailOnNonTempDialError`, `WithBlock`, and `WithReturnConnectionError`, as these options can introduce race conditions and result in unreliable and difficult-to-debug code.
+Note that this is not a substitute for client-side retries as errors that occur after an RPC starts on a server cannot be retried through gRPC's built-in mechanism.
-- If making the outgoing RPC in order to handle an incoming RPC, be sure to translate the status code before returning the error from your method handler.
-  For example, if the error is an `INVALID_ARGUMENT` error, that probably means your service has a bug (otherwise it shouldn't have triggered this error), in which case `INTERNAL` is more appropriate to return back to your users.
+- If making an outgoing RPC from a server handler, be sure to translate the status code before returning the error from your method handler.
+For example, if the error is an `INVALID_ARGUMENT` status code, that probably means your service has a bug (otherwise it shouldn't have triggered this error), in which case `INTERNAL` is more appropriate to return back to your users.